 Once you have fixed and flipped the property, you can pay back the second mortgage on your property.
 The major advantage of a home equity loan with poor credit is that in most cases you can get a competitive interest rate on the money.

 However, be aware that you are putting up your home as collateral.
 If the fix and flip goes south, costs more than you expected, doesn’t sell for as much as you expected, or takes a long time to sell, you still have to pay the bank every month.
-You don’t want to take an undue risk with your home, so it is recommended to only use this option for a fix and flip that you have carefully vetted.
+You do not want to take an undue risk with your home, so it is recommended to only use this option for a fix and flip that you have carefully vetted.

-#3 Bank Financing
+#3 Private Bank Financing

 Bank financing for fix and flips may take a few months to get, but once you are approved, you will generally have a line of credit that you can continue to use.
 This is helpful because borrowers only have to pay interest on the money that is being used.
 Rates are also substantially lower than a hard money loan.
+Find out if your bank or credit union offers land loans.

 RealtyShares is one of the new and leading real estate crowdfunding websites.
 To date it has helped investors to fund thousands of fix and flips.
 At this time, the website has raised more than $300 million and has 92,000 registered users.